 All kidding aside, the strobe function is a legitimate survival tool, and your headlamp should probably have one.

 When you’re actually looking to buy a headlamp, the first metric you will gravitate toward is the lumen.
+But what are lumens, exactly?
 The lumen, for those who need a technical definition, is the unit of luminous flux, as derived from the International System of Units (SI).
 Luminous flux measures how the human eye can see the light, rather than the wavelength of the light.
 There’s obviously a lot of complexity there — if you’re a light-monger, feel free to read more.

 So, how many lumens do headlamps have?
 100?
 200?
 500?
 Yes, and more.